HL7/plain-language/summaries/hl7.fhir.us.pacio-adi.md

 # General

-The PACIO Advance Directive Interoperability (ADI) FHIR Implementation Guide is an HL7 standard that aims to improve how advance healthcare directives are shared between healthcare systems in the United States.
-It focuses on enabling the exchange of patients' medical care preferences, especially when they cannot communicate these wishes themselves.
+The Advance Healthcare Directive Interoperability (ADI) FHIR implementation guide (IG) explains how to represent, exchange, and verify a person’s goals, preferences and priorities for medical treatment and interventions regarding future medical care.
+It also explains how to represent a person’s appointment of one or more healthcare agents who can make care decisions for the patient if the patient can’t communicate.

 The standard covers three types of advance directive information: patient-authored documents, medical orders for life-sustaining treatment, and future support for encounter-specific instructions.
 It defines how to represent this information using FHIR resources and provides guidance on creating, sharing, querying, updating, and revoking advance directives.